devjhex/onscreen-keyboard/README.md

 ## Project Overview
 This is a onscreen keyboard that works just as a physical keyboard.
 ## Tech stack
-This project was built with HTML for the markup and Tailwind CSS for He styling.
+This project was built with HTML for the markup and Tailwind CSS for the styling
+## Screenshots